SukkoPera/OpenFlops/README.md

 If you need help or have questions, you can join [the official Telegram group](https://t.me/joinchat/HUHdWBC9J9JnYIrvTYfZmg).

 ### Thanks
+- H.M for publishing the [doc/gotek_usb-fde_block-diagram.png](original Gotek schematics)
 - [keirf](https://github.com/keirf) for FlashFloppy
+- Brian Allan for suggesting some improvements for the Speaker circuit
+- Ray Bellis for suggesting adding pin headers for the USB port and speaker
+- Mario Babeu for suggesting to line up the orientation of LD1 and LD2